-In the shipping container you will find the following items: In the shipping container you will find the following items:
+In the shipping container you will find the following items:

-- The TRIUS PRO-814C camera head.

-- 2) A universal AC power supply module.

-- 3) A 3 metre USB Camera Cable.

-- 4) An adaptor for 2" drawtubes and M42 Pentax thread lenses.

-- 5) A guider output to guider port RJ12 lead.

-- 6) Two Mini to Mini 0.5m USB Cables.

-- 7) Two Mini to Male B 0.5m USB Cables.

-- 8) Cooling Enhancer.

-- 9) A 'Y' power lead for connecting the cooling fan.

-- 10) A USB Stick with the TRIUS-PRO control software and this manual.
+- 1) The TRIUS PRO-825C camera head. - 2) A universal AC power supply module. - 3) A USB camera cable. - 4) An adaptor for 1.25" drawtubes, with a 1.25" filter thread. - 5) An adaptor for 2" drawtubes and M42 Pentax thread lenses. - 6) A guider output to guider port RJ12 lead. - 7) Two Mini to Mini USB 0.5m USB Cables - 8) Two Mini to Male B USB 0.5m USB Cables - 9) A 'Y' power lead for connecting the cooling fan. - 10) A USB stick with the TRIUS Colour Camera Control Software and the PRO 825C manual.

-You will also need a PC computer with Windows10 installed.
-Most older versions of Windows will work (XP and above) but our Starlight Vision Software is not supported by versions below Windows7.
-The machine must have at least one USB 2.0 port available and at least 4GB of memory.
-If you intend to view the finished images in its screen, then you will also need a graphics card capable of displaying an image with minimum of 1024 x 768 pixels and 24 bit colour.
-A medium specification i7 machine is ideal, but most modern computers are OK.
+You will also need a PC computer with Windows XP, Vista or Windows 7 installed.
+This machine must have at least one USB 2.0 port available and at least 256 Mbytes of memory.
+If you intend to view the finished images on its screen, then you will also need a graphics card capable of displaying an image with a minimum of 1024 x 768 pixels and 24 bit colour.
+A medium specification Pentium with between 1GHz and 4GHz processor speed is ideal, but I recommend avoiding some of the lower specification 'Netbook' computers, as they can't really handle the fast data stream from the camera.
 Please note that USB 2.0 operates at a very high speed and cannot operate over very long cables.
 Five metres of good quality cable is the maximum normally possible without boosters or extra powered hubs, although you can sometimes get good results at longer distances with very high quality cables.